Arthur Raikes

 Arthur Edward Harington Raikes (5 February 1867 – 3 March 1915) was a British army officer who served as acting prime minister, vizier and first minister to numerous Sultans of Zanzibar.
 Serving in the Wiltshire Regiment Raikes took up a position as brigadier-general in Zanzibar's army and fought on the pro-British side in the Anglo-Zanzibar War.
 He also helped to negotiate the demarcation of the boundary between Zanzibari and British territory on the African mainland.
 Raikes was awarded honours by several nations in the course of his work.

-Early career and Anglo-Zanzibar War
+Early life

 Raikes was born on 5 February 1867 to Reverend Charles Hall Raikes and Charlotte d'Ende Arbuthnot.
+Through his sister Madeline, the wife of Edmund Henry Clutterbuck, he was uncle to Walter Clutterbuck.

+His maternal grandparents were Sir Robert Arbuthnot, 2nd Baronet and the former Anne Fitzgerald (a daughter of Field Marshal Sir John Forster FitzGerald).

 Raikes was an officer in the Wiltshire Regiment, being commissioned a second lieutenant on 10 November 1888 and a lieutenant on 24 November 1890.

+Career

-Raikes moved to Zanzibar to take up an appointment as Brigadier-General in the Sultan's army.
+Raikes moved to the Sultanate of Zanzibar to take up an appointment as Brigadier-General in the Sultan's army.
 In 1896 he was involved in the Anglo-Zanzibar War, caused by the succession of a sultan unfavourable to the British, and led 900 pro-British Askaris during the bombardment of the Sultan's palace.
-In return for his service he was appointed a First Class (Second Grade) member of the Order of the Brilliant Star of Zanzibar on 24 September 1896, a First Class member of the Zanzibari Order of Hamondieh on 25 August 1897 and later promoted to Commander of the Zanzibar armies.
+In return for his service he was appointed a First Class (Second Grade) member of the Order of the Brilliant Star of Zanzibar on 24 September 1896, a First Class member of the Zanzibari Order of Hamondieh on 25 August 1897 and later promoted to Commander of the Zanzibari armies.